 9. Stone Attached to a String

 When a stone that is tied to a string is swirled around in a curved path, it rises in height.
-This happens due to the tension force possessed by the rope, the force of gravitation, and the centripetal force.
+This happens due to the tension force possessed by the rope, the force of gravitation acting on the entire setup (i.e., bob and rope), and the centripetal force experienced by the bob.
 The centripetal force is accountable to maintain the circular motion of the stone.
-In absence of centripetal force, the centrifugal force acting on the stone causes the stone to leave the circular path and disrupt the motion.
+In absence of centripetal force, the centrifugal force acting on the stone causes the stone to leave the circular path and follow a linear motion.

 10. Rotating a Bucket of Water